ga-wdi-boston/capstone-project/README.md

 ## Necessary Deliverables

+### Planning Requirements

--   **Planning Requirements** On the _first day_ of project worktime, you must
+On the _first day_ of project worktime, you must
     commit:
 - A client README with user stories and wireframes
 - An api README with an ERD

--   **Daily Requirements**
+### Daily Requirements
 - You must have _at least_ one commit on _either_ your client or api repo for each day of project worktime.

+### Other Deliverables
 -   A **working API**, hosted somewhere on the internet
 -   A **working client app**, hosted somewhere on the internet that consumes your API